-(a) For determination of whether a day is a legal holiday, refer to La.
+(a) To determine whether a day is a legal holiday, refer to La.
 Code Civ.
 Proc. art.
 5059 and La.
 R.S.
-1:55
+1:55.

-- (b) Computation example for cases in which a rule requires an act be done after an event: Rule 17.5 requires "notice of judgment" be sent to the judge, the clerk and the parties "within 15 days after rendition of the judgment."
-The district court rendered judgment on the appeal on Tuesday, December 10, 2002.
-The deadline for sending the notice of judgment is Thursday, December 26, 2002 because Wednesday, December 25 is a legal holiday. - (c) Computation example for cases in which a rule requires an act be done before an event: Rule 9.9(b) requires any opposition memorandum be filed "at least eight calendar days before the scheduled hearing."
-You wish to oppose an exception or motion that is set for hearing on Monday, December 16, 2002.
-The deadline for filing and serving an opposition memorandum is Friday, December 6, 2002 because the filing and serving deadline is Sunday, December 8, 2002, which is a legal holiday. - (d) This Rule governs only the computation of time under these rules.
+(b) Computation example for cases in which a Rule requires an act be done after an event: Rule 17.5 requires that a minute entry be sent to the judge, the clerk of the court of limited jurisdiction, and the parties or their counsel of record within fifteen days after the reviewing court renders judgment.
+If the district court rendered judgment on the appeal on Tuesday, December 10, 2002, the deadline for sending the notice of judgment is Thursday, December 26, 2002 because Wednesday, December 25 is a legal holiday.

+(c) Computation example for cases in which a Rule requires an act be done before an event: Rule 9.9(b) requires any opposition memorandum be filed "at least eight calendar days before the scheduled hearing."
+If you wish to oppose an exception or motion that is set for hearing on Monday, December 16, 2002, the deadline for filing and serving an opposition memorandum is Friday, December 6, 2002 because Sunday, December 8, 2002 is a legal holiday.

+(d) This Rule governs only the computation of time under these Rules.
 This Rule is not intended to apply to computation of time under any legislation or any other law.

-Chapter 2 DATES OF COURT
+CHAPTER 2 DATES OF COURT